timbeaudet/knowledge_base/notes/marketing_game.md

 - Add key features
 - Add screenshots of unique aspects to game info panel.
 - Release story-based games in episodic/season based content.
-- If releasing Early Access, put WIP / EA / In Development etc in the screenshots / video.
-	This should help a user make slightly better judgments while sifting through media if they haven't already seen that it is an early access game.
-Otherwise they might be quick to judge lower quality when in actuality it is still being improved.
 - Toss in fitting 'banner / header' like gameplay gifs.
 - Consider adding an area of the screenshots with text, to tell story as prospective player travels through.
 	Something like "Build your own tracks", "Keep Car Mechanically Sound", etc...
 - Add a TL;DR at top of the giant wall of text if you must have a giant wall of text - better not to have a giant wall of text.
 - Ensure the thumbnail image of the game is sized well (aspect/cropping)
 - Include a GIF thumbnail if possible.

+### Do if release Early Access:
+- Put WIP / EA / In Development etc in the screenshots / video. (top banner/corner flag etc) This should help a user make slightly better judgments while sifting through media if they haven't already seen that it is an early access game.
+Otherwise they might be quick to judge lower quality when in actuality it is still being improved.
+- Answer (or strongly consider) the following questions, even if unnessary by platform:
+	- "Why Early Access?" (must)
+	- "What is different from full game"
+	- "How long will it be in Early Access?"
+	- "Will game be priced differently during/after Early Access"

 ### Do not
 - Make trailers with zero (0) gameplay footage.